solo-io/workshops/gloo-mesh/README.md

 ## Lab 5 : Create the Virtual Mesh

-Service Mesh Hub can help unify the root identity between multiple service mesh installations so any intermediates are signed by the same Root CA and end-to-end mTLS between clusters and services can be established correctly.
+Gloo Mesh can help unify the root identity between multiple service mesh installations so any intermediates are signed by the same Root CA and end-to-end mTLS between clusters and services can be established correctly.

 Run this command to see how the communication between microservices occur currently: